How To Overcome Trauma

 Yeah.

-Justin 3:23
+Justin Sunseri 3:23

-That’s kind of the idea is this help someone by just by having new information.
-And I’m hoping by having new information and a nice solid explanation for why they went into a shutdown state or why they’re stuck in a fight mode or free flight mode, that having a new explanation that in and of itself is can be very relieving.
-So the next time these things come up, it might be a little bit easier.
-So that’s couple minutes, easy answer, but also a little bit more in depth as I don’t want to help people build their ability to tolerate these things.
+That’s kind of the idea is this help someone just by having new information.
+And I’m hoping by having further information and an excellent solid explanation for why they went into a shutdown state or why they’re stuck in a fight mode or accessible flight mode, having a new resolution that in and of itself can be very relieving.
+So, the next time these things come up, it might be more accessible.
+So that’s a couple of minutes, an easy answer, but also a bit more in-depth as I don’t want to help people build their ability to tolerate these things.

 Bill 4:32

-Justin 5:07
+Justin Sunseri 5:07

 Bill 6:01

-Justin 6:39
+Jun 6:39

-That’s exactly, that’s exactly it is.
-You tell someone who’s survived a trauma and is not is kind of, you know, really stuck in a very raw place, we’ll just do some meditation for them.
+That’s exactly what’s exactly it is.
+You tell someone who’s survived a trauma and is not kind of, you know, really stuck in a very raw place, we’ll just do some meditation for them.
 It’s like Nana, we’re not, we’re not quite there yet.
-My level of safety, my level of ability to tolerate what’s going on inside of me is not even close to being able to close my eyes and sit still.
-But I’ll listen to a new piece of information in doses at a time I’ll do that.
-And is that is exactly it is that so I can tolerate that.
+My level of safety and ability to tolerate what’s happening inside me is not even close to being able to close my eyes and sit still.
+But I’ll have a new piece of information in doses at a time.
+I’ll do that.
+And is that precisely it is so I can tolerate that?
 And I’m a little bit curious about the next episode.
+I’ve noticed something that I have seen with my podcast looking at my stats because I’m kind of stats obsessed with from the first episode where there’s a drop-off from the first episode to the second episode, there’s a drop-off.
+And maybe it’s because the podcast or one only gets worse.
+It’s good.
+I’ve heard from people.
+I’ve heard people saying, I’ve listened to the first three times, and I’m not ready to get to the next one.
+That’s, that’s fine.
+There’s plenty of time, and it will be there forever.

 Bill 8:12